sonoaohi/MomokoDict/README.md

 It uses JMDict (via [jmdict-simplified](https://github.com/scriptin/jmdict-simplified)) as the data source and Flutter as the UI engine.

 Currently MomokoDict supports the common entries version of the dictionary only.
-Using a full distribution may crash the program due to technical limitations of this project.
+Using a full version may crash the program due to technical limitations of this project.

-## Compiling
+## Compilation

 1. Download the source code of this project.